learn-fediverse/fedipedia/docs/glossary/content.md

 - audio
 - video

-Contents can also be a reply to another content.
+Content can also be a reply to another content.